claw0ry/snowy/README.md

   -i, --instance
         Specify the ServiceNow instance name or full URL. snowy will add https:// to the value if not present.
-Must be used in conjuction with -u, --user
+Must be used in conjuction with -u, --user or --client-id.

   -u, --user
-        Specify the user name and password to use for API authentication.
+        Specify the user name and password to use for Basic Authentication.
-        Overrides --auth-file and environment variables.
+        Overrides --auth-file.
 The password will be encoded to base64 by snowy.
-If you only specify the user name, Snowy will prompt you for a password.
+        If you only specify the user name, snowy will prompt you for a password.

         Must be used in conjuction with -i, --instance